 6. Build Season Awareness

 Know what season you’re in.
-If you’re in an intense sprint, accept that some pillars will dip—but name it as temporary and set a return date.
+If you’re in an intense sprint, accept that some pillars will dip — but name it as temporary and set a return date.
 If the sprint never ends, it’s not a sprint; it’s a lifestyle.
 That requires different design.

-The Weekly Practice for Entrepreneur Sustainability
+The Weekly Practice for Professional Sustainability

 Frameworks only work if they connect to regular practice.
 Here’s a weekly rhythm for maintaining pillar health: